 In the CRL, the FDA determined that additional data are necessary to support approval for the treatment of adult women with uUTIs caused by designated susceptible microorganisms proven or strongly suspected to be non-susceptible to a quinolone.
 The FDA recommended that we conduct at least one additional adequate and well-controlled clinical trial, potentially using a different comparator drug.
-Additionally, the FDA recommended that we conduct further non-clinical investigation to determine the optimal dosing regimen, although the FDA stated that this recommendation does not raise an approvability issue.
-We had a Type A meeting with the FDA in September 2021 to discuss the steps required for potential resubmission.
-There can be no assurance that we will be in a position to resolve the matters set forth in the CRL, that we will be able to design, initiate and complete the future clinical trial and potential non-clinical studies intended to support a resubmission of our NDA or that any data generated by future clinical and potential non-clinical and potential non-clinical studies intended to support a DA.
+At a meeting in early May 2022, we reached general alignment with the FDA on key aspects of the design of an additional clinical trial required to support the potential resubmission of the NDA for oral sulopenem.
+We are designing an additional Phase 3 clinical trial as a non-inferiority trial comparing oral sulopenem and Augmentin® (amoxicillin/clavulanate) and intend to request an agreement with the FDA regarding the proposed protocol under the SPA process.
+Subject to finalization and receipt of the SPA agreement, we expect to initiate enrollment in the trial in the second half of 2022.
+Additionally, in its CRL, the FDA recommended that we conduct further non-clinical investigation to determine the optimal dosing regimen, although the FDA stated that this recommendation does not raise an approvability issue.
+We have commenced additional non-clinical investigation to support the dosing regimen selected for oral sulopenem, as recommended by the FDA, and continue to work closely with the agency to address the deficiencies set out in the CRL.
+There can be no assurance that we will be in a position to resolve the matters set forth in the CRL, that we will be able to design, initiate and complete the additional clinical trial and non-clinical studies intended to support a resubmission of our NDA or that any data generated by such clinical and non-clinical investigation will be adequate to support resubmission or approval of our NDA.